Poisson approximation of Rademacher functionals by the Chen-Stein method and Malliavin calculus: Introduction

 Stein's method and the Malliavin calculus have been combined for the first time by Nourdin and Peccati in the initial paper \cite{NouPec} in order to derive explicit bounds on the error in the normal and Gamma approximation of functionals of general Gaussian processes.
 This new approach to Stein's method, also known as the Malliavin-Stein method, has also been used to deduce quantitative central limit theorems for functionals of general Poisson measures (see \cite{PecSolTaqUtz}) and for functionals of infinite symmetric Rademacher sequences (see \cite{NouPecRei} and \cite{KroReiThae1}).
 Here, the term symmetric Rademacher sequence refers to a sequence of independent and identically distributed random variables taking the values $+1$ and $-1$ with probability $1/2$ each.

 The results in \cite{NouPecRei} and \cite{KroReiThae1} are based on a product formula for multiple stochastic integrals (see Proposition 2.9 in \cite{NouPecRei}), whose proof relies on the simplicity of the underlying symmetric Rademacher sequence.
 The findings of \cite{KroReiThae1} were further developed in \cite{KroReiThae2}, where a second order Poincar\'{e} type bound on the Kolmogorov distance between the law of functionals of possibly non-symmetric and non-homogeneous infinite Rademacher sequences and the standard normal distribution was derived.
 For analogues of such second order Poincar\'{e} type inequalities in the Gaussian and Poisson case see \cite{NouPecReiSecOrdPoi} and \cite{LasPecSchu}, respectively.
 One advantage of the bound in \cite{KroReiThae2} is that it can be further evaluated without the need of a product formula for multiple stochastic integrals.
-For this reason, no such formula for an underlying possibly non-symmetric and non-homogeneous Rademacher sequence was shown so far.

-In contrast to many other works on the normal approximation by the Malliavin-Stein method, Poisson approximation by a combination of the Chen-Stein method and Malliavin calculus has only been tackled in \cite{PecPoi}, where the author computed explicit bounds on the total variation distance between the law of integer valued functionals of general Poisson measures and a Poisson distribution.
+Poisson approximation by a combination of the Chen-Stein method and Malliavin calculus has first been tackled in \cite{PecPoi}, where the author computed explicit bounds on the total variation distance between the law of integer valued functionals of general Poisson measures and a Poisson distribution.
 Furthermore, sufficient conditions for the convergence in distribution of suitably shifted multiple stochastic integrals to a Poisson random variable and rates of convergence for the Poisson approximation of statistics associated with geometric random graphs were covered.
+For further works in the framework of the Chen-Stein method and Malliavin calculus see, e.g., \cite{BouPec}, \cite{Tor1} and \cite{Tor2}.